johnivanpuayap/100-days-of-code/Day 32/README.md

-# Day 32:
+# Day 32: Sending Emails and CSS Mastery

 ## Reflection
-  Today, I started by doing Day 32 of 100 Days of Python which is on the intermediate+ level actually.
-I learned about how to send email using the Email SMTP (Simple Mail Transfer Protocol) module and the datetime module.
-While the lesson was easy, the main problem was that the course was not updated yet.
-Luckily, I was able to find a solution; you need to activate the 2-Factor Authentication and use App passwords now instead of enabling less secure app access.
+  Today, I delved into Day 32 of the 100 Days of Python challenge, which covered intermediate+ level concepts.
+The focus was on using the Email SMTP (Simple Mail Transfer Protocol) module and the datetime module to send emails.
+While the lesson itself was straightforward, I encountered an obstacle due to the course not being updated.
+Thankfully, I persevered and found a solution in StackOverflow: enabling 2-Factor Authentication and utilizing App passwords instead of enabling the less secure app access.

-  There is a one exercise and a final project for this section.
-The exercise is to create a script to send motivational quotes on mondays via email and the final project is creating an automated birthday wisher.
+  This section presented an engaging exercise and an exciting final project.
+The exercise involved crafting a script to send motivational quotes via email on Mondays, providing a boost of inspiration to kickstart the week.
+Meanwhile, the final project centered around building an automated birthday wisher, ensuring heartfelt birthday messages are delivered seamlessly.

-  I ended the day by finishing the Learn Intermediate CSS by Building a Picasso Painting section of the Responsive Web Design Certification which I started yesterday.
+  Concluding the day's achievements, I successfully completed the "Learn Intermediate CSS by Building a Picasso Painting" section of the Responsive Web Design Certification, which I had started yesterday.

-  68 days to go!
+  Only 68 days left on this challenging and fulfilling journey!
+As the countdown continues, I'm excited to continue expanding my knowledge and skills.
+There's still ample time to explore new concepts, tackle interesting projects, and elevate my programming prowess.
+Let's make the most of these remaining days!

 ## Progress
   - Completed Day 32 of 100 Days of Python